chore05/multicloud-application/README.md

 ## NoSQL Database Cloud Provider Service selection explanation

-Opting for AWS DynamoDB for our multi-cloud application was driven by cost-efficiency, high availability, and technology.
-Cost assessments showed DynamoDB as a more economical choice than Azure Cosmos DB, aligning with our aim to balance quality and budget.
-DynamoDB's global availability and low latency ensure reliable and swift support for our application, reducing potential disruptions.
-Furthermore, its proven NoSQL handling capability provides scalability and flexibility, meeting our project needs seamlessly.
-Hence, DynamoDB is our chosen solution for this multi-cloud application.
+Our decision to employ AWS DynamoDB for our multi-cloud application was based on a thorough analysis of cost, availability, and technology compatibility.
+We utilized search engines, technical documentation, and the AWS and Azure pricing calculators to compare costs.

+Based on our findings, AWS DynamoDB is less expensive than Azure Cosmos DB, making it a more cost-effective choice for our budget-conscious project.
+Moreover, DynamoDB's high availability and low latency provide reliable and efficient support, ensuring minimal disruptions to our application's operation.

+Technologically, DynamoDB is a leader in managing NoSQL databases.
+It offers unrivaled scalability and flexibility, key characteristics for our project's dynamic requirements.

+Therefore, after considering the cost (DynamoDB: $0.25 per GB, Cosmos DB: $0.28 per GB), availability (global presence), and technological capability (superior NoSQL handling), AWS DynamoDB emerged as the ideal solution for our project.

 ## GitHub Project link